sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

 ## You will learn
 - How to create a SAP Build Process Automation project
-- How to create a Build Process that automates the Purchase Order Approval
+- How to create a Business Process that automates the Purchase Order Approval
-- How to Create Process Instance and Monitor it
+- How to create Process Instance and Monitor it

 ## Intro
+SAP Build Process Automation is a low code/no code tool under the SAP Build portfolio.
+With this tool, you will get access to a new range of opportunities for running your day-to-day workflows.

 SAP Build Process Automation is a low code/no code tool under SAP Build Portfolio.
 With this tool, you will get access to a new range of opportunities for running your day-to-day workflows.
 In this tutorial, you will learn how to create a business process  using visual drag and drop simplicity.

 There are many use cases/scenarios where you can bring about innovation using SAP Build Process Automation.
-In this tutorial, you will see how a Purchase Order Approval process can be can be created which gets triggered by the Purchase order generated in the Shopping cart App.
-These Purchase Order requests have to be reviewed and approved/Rejected by the Approver.
-Once approved or rejected, the requester will be notified.
-So we prepare for this.
+In this tutorial, you will see how to create a Simple Business process flow for Purchase Orders Approval.
+We test the process flow by creating a process instance to make sure functionality works as expected.

 ### Create a process project